kartikey2004-git/URL-shortener/notes.md

 we havent add the update URL functionality that's why we update urls wala policy nhi  banaya hai, if we want to add functionality in our app , i can definitely add that row level security

+if there are clicks associated with the URl , it well be delete as well over here

+we are using library for creating qr code logo : react create qr code logo

+In React, when you encounter this line:

+js
+const canvas = ref.current.canvasRef.current

+it's dealing with *refs*, a way in React to access and manipulate DOM elements or React components directly.

+To explain this line specifically:

+1. **ref**: This is a reference to a DOM element or a React component.
+It is created using React.createRef() or useRef(). ref.current gives access to the actual DOM element or the instance of a class component.

+2. **ref.current.canvasRef**: In this context, it assumes that ref.current is referring to a custom component that has a **canvasRef** property.
+This is likely a reference to a <canvas> element within that component.

+3. **ref.current.canvasRef.current**: Since canvasRef is also a ref itself (probably created inside the custom component to reference a <canvas> element), this gives access to the actual DOM element of the canvas.

+ua parser library for data of location and device etc and we are manually making an API calls here and store all over analytics

+there are better ways to do this well for more optimised clicks like by a kafka queue

+recharts api for graph